-This kit pairs two of our favorite STEAM learning tools: Scratch & micro:bit!
+This activity pairs two of our favorite STEAM learning tools: Scratch & micro:bit!
 We love the combination of storytelling and making that emerge from this activity.
-This kit contains three micro:bit Go’s, Scratch Coding Cards, alligator test leads, copies of our Scratch+micro:bit zine for patrons, workshop prompt ideas, and a copy of our PLIX Facilitation Techniques guide.
-If you’re using this kit, you’ll also need access to a few laptops or Chromebooks (plus Bluetooth), and we encourage you to get a collection of dollar store objects (or other items you have lying around!)
-The detailed materials list and downloadable resources for this kit are all available on our PLIX Activity Repository.
+The materials kit for this activity contains micro:bit Go’s, Scratch Coding Cards, alligator test leads, copies of our Scratch+micro:bit zine for patrons, workshop prompt ideas, and a copy of our PLIX Facilitation Techniques guide.
+If you’re using this activity, you’ll also need access to a few laptops or Chromebooks (plus Bluetooth), and we encourage you to get a collection of dollar store objects (or other items you have lying around!)
+The detailed materials list and downloadable resources for this activity are all available on our PLIX Activity Repository.

 - Bridging the physical and digital worlds.
 By combining Scratch with micro:bits, participants are encouraged to tinker both on-screen and off-screen, while inventing new ways for these two worlds to interact.

 - Offers a playful approach to learning about electronics.
-With workshop prompts that encourage storytelling and invention, this kit is designed to invite learners of all backgrounds into tinkering with coding and electronics.
+With workshop prompts that encourage storytelling and invention, this activity is designed to invite learners of all backgrounds into tinkering with coding and electronics.

 - Collaborative opportunities.
-This kit works great for small groups of 2-3 participants working together to make a project!
+This activity works great for small groups of 2-3 participants working together to make a project!

 - Endless possibilities.
-The materials in this kit can be used over and over again to support creative workshops that explore storytelling, enchanted objects, motion, sensing, and more!
+The materials for this activity can be used over and over again to support creative workshops that explore storytelling, enchanted objects, motion, sensing, and more!

 Workshop Prompt Inspiration